stampsy/sqlite-monotouch/README.md

+# sqlite-monotouch

+This is a fork of [sqlite-net](https://github.com/praeclarum/sqlite-net/).
+The only difference is this fork doesn't include tests and Windows binaries and wraps the source into a MonoTouch library project.

 # sqlite-net

 sqlite-net is an open source, minimal library to allow .NET and Mono applications to store data in [http://www.sqlite.org SQLite 3 databases].
 It is written in C# and is meant to be simply compiled in with your projects.
 It was first designed to work with [MonoTouch](http://xamarin.com) on the iPhone, but has grown up to work on all the platforms (Mono for Android, .NET, Silverlight, WP7, WinRT, Azure, etc.).